TheRealAnonymous008/quartz/content/personal/ideas/Beliefs and General Principles.md

 * [[Realizations to Avoid Fallacious Thinking|Be wary of your own biases and lines of reasoning]].

 * [[The Cult of Done Manifesto|Get things done]].

+* Subjectivity is baked into human intelligence because if intelligence requires discernment, and humans are incapable of building a perfect model of the world, then inherently we are making judgments based on imperfect models (i.e., discernment implies subjectivity).